On a rainy June evening in 1976, something remarkable happened at Manchester’s Lesser Free Trade Hall.

 Why was it so influential?

 The Sex Pistols’ appeal lay in their rawness and relatability.
 John Lydon’s lyrics were steeped in working-class frustration, addressing the grim realities of post-war Britain.
-Punk wasn’t just a sound—it was a movement that gave voice to disaffected youth who felt alienated by mainstream society.
+Punk wasn’t only a raucous thrash sound.
+It was a movement that gave voice to disaffected youth who felt alienated by mainstream society.
 As Dave Nolan, author of I Swear I Was There, observed, the audience that night thought, “That’s rubbish!
 We could do so much better than that.”
 And they did.

 Caroline Coon, an early punk advocate, noted that it was “natural” for a group of deprived, working-class kids like the Sex Pistols to create anti-establishment music.
 The gig’s attendees didn’t just see a performance; they saw a blueprint for rebellion.
-The Pistols proved that you didn’t need to be a virtuoso to make impactful music—you just needed passion, grit, and a message.
+The Pistols proved that you didn’t need to be a virtuoso to make impactful music, you just needed passion and grit, and probably a message.